mattermost/docs/source/getting-started/admin-onboarding-tasks.rst

 Visit the `Mattermost Marketplace <https://mattermost.com/marketplace/>`__ to learn about the many ways you can extend Mattermost functionality for your needs.
 To enable and manage plugins, go to **System Console > Plugins**.
 Then, download plugins from the Mattermost Marketplace.

-To enable integrations such as webhooks, slash commands, OAuth2.0, and bots, to go **System Console > Integrations**.
-See our `developer and integrator documentation <https://developers.mattermost.com/integrate/other-integrations/>`__ for details.
+To enable integrations such as webhooks, slash commands, OAuth2.0, and bots, go to **System Console > Integrations**.
+See our `developer and integrations documentation <https://developers.mattermost.com/integrate/other-integrations/>`__ for details.

 Important Mattermost administration notes
 -----------------------------------------